dvdvideo1234/ZeroBraineProjects/ExtractWireWiki/out/wiki.md

-E2Helper.Descriptions["addHitOnly(xft:ss)"] = "Adds the option to the flash tracer internal hit only list" E2Helper.Descriptions["addHitSkip(xft:sn)"] = "Adds the option to the flash tracer internal ignore hit list" E2Helper.Descriptions["addHitSkip(xft:ss)"] = "Adds the option to the flash tracer internal ignore hit list" E2Helper.Descriptions["getAttachEntity(xft:)"] = "Returns the attachment entity of the ..xtp.."
+E2Helper.Descriptions["addHitOnly(xft:ss)"] = "Adds the option to the flash tracer internal hit only list" E2Helper.Descriptions["addHitSkip(xft:sn)"] = "Adds the option to the flash tracer internal ignore hit list" E2Helper.Descriptions["addHitSkip(xft:ss)"] = "Adds the option to the flash tracer internal ignore hit list" E2Helper.Descriptions["dumpItem(xft:n)"] = "Dumps the flash tracer to the chat area by number identifier" E2Helper.Descriptions["dumpItem(xft:s)"] = "Dumps the flash tracer to the chat area by string identifier" E2Helper.Descriptions["dumpItem(xft:sn)"] = "Dumps the flash tracer by number identifier in the specified area by first argument"
+E2Helper.Descriptions["dumpItem(xft:ss)"] = "Dumps the flash tracer by string identifier in the specified area by first argument"
+E2Helper.Descriptions["getAttachEntity(xft:)"] = "Returns the attachment entity of the ..xtp.."
 E2Helper.Descriptions["getCollisionGroup(xft:)"] = "Returns flash tracer trace collision group enums COLLISION_GROUP" E2Helper.Descriptions["getCopy(xft:)"] = "Returns flash tracer copy instance of the current object"